Some normal variations

-This means a normal heartbeat which is slower than usual (fewer than 60 beats per minute).
-Many people who are very fit have a heart rate between 50 and 60 beats per minute - sometimes slower.
+This means a normal heartbeat which is slower than usual (fewer than 60 bpm).
+Many people who are very fit have a heart rate between 50 and 60 bpm - sometimes slower.
 It may also occur if you have an underactive thyroid gland.
+Read more about bradycardia.

 These are extra heartbeats which occur out of sync to the normal regular rate.
 They are very common and are usually harmless.
 Most people with normal hearts have at least one ectopic beat a day.
 You do not normally notice them.
 Sometimes you may notice them as a slight thud in the chest if you are lying still in bed.
 Caffeine in tea or coffee, and alcohol may cause you to have more ectopic beats than usual.
 Some people with some types of heart disease have frequent ectopic beats.

 An arrhythmia is an abnormal rate and/or rhythm of the heartbeat.
 There are various types but all are due to some problem with the electrical conducting system of the heart.
 Some arrhythmias are more serious than others.
 Some come and go (are intermittent); others are permanent unless treated.
 The main types of arrhythmia include the following:

 In supraventricular tachycardia (SVT) the heartbeat is not controlled by the SA node (the normal timer of the heart).
 Another part of the heart overrides this timer with faster regular impulses.
 Read more about supraventricular tachycardia.

 In atrial fibrillation (AF) many random electrical impulses 'fire off' from different parts of the atria.
 The atria then fibrillate.
 This means they only partially contract - but very rapidly (up to 400 bpm).
 Only some of these impulses pass through to the ventricles in a haphazard way.
 So, the ventricles contract between 160 and 180 bpm, but in an irregular way with varying force.
 See separate leaflet called Atrial Fibrillation.